-- 1. Identify how each of the three levels of disruption (commodity, macroeconomic, political and technological) affects your business operations.
+- 1. Identify how each of the three levels of disruption (commodity, macroeconomic, political and technological) affect your business operations.
 For example, companies should evaluate how the renewed focus on energy security might affect their own energy transition and how inflation could raise the costs of capital projects. - 2.
 Quantify immediate effects of disruption and play out responses for each level of disruption.
 For example, companies should consider which alternative sources could come online to disrupt any benefits from a potential windfall.
-Testing the more extreme edge, they must also consider what commodity price would compel them to shut down operations, or when they might need to break contracts to find new vendors.
+Testing the more extreme edge, they must also consider what commodity price would compel them to shut down operations, or when they might need to break contracts to find new vendors. - 3.
+Respond with near-term actions and reposition for longer-term success.
+For example, companies should determine which capital projects in the queue they should accelerate to take advantage of a changed business environment.
+Companies also need to evaluate supply chain and stranded-asset risks and determine where they should invest in resilience.